philemonnwanne/docker-on-steroids/docs/nerdy-installation.md

 ```
 You can log in with the `root` user but the password wasn't assigned.
 You can change the password adding a similar line but changing `vagrant:vagrant` to `root:THEPASSWORDYOUCHOOSE` or after log in.

-> Want a guide on how to buid your own dockerfile here's a simple example to get you strated: [Stackify](https://stackify.com/)
+> Want to buid your own dockerfile, here's a simple guide to get you started: [Stackify](https://stackify.com/)

-``

-## Step 2: Creating your Development Environment
+# Creating your Development Environment
 ## Vagrant
 Vagrant is quite easy to configure if you go through the docs

 If you are confused on how to go about the setup, take a look at the [vagrant docker provider ](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjnpYu6r975AhVTnVwKHTKfBFwQFnoECBAQAQ&url=https%3A%2F%2Fwww.vagrantup.com%2Fdocs%2Fproviders%2Fdocker&usg=AOvVaw2OqVQ-HB6hvL96Coi7OP8e) and [vagrant docker provisioning](https://www.vagrantup.com/docs/provisioning/docker) documentation.

 - Create the directory where you want to initialize the vagrant configuration file

-## Step 3: Initializing the Vagrant configuration file
+## Initializing the Vagrant configuration file
 - Naviagate into the directory created in step 2 by running `cd directory-name`
 - While in that directory run `touch Vagrantfile` which creates a Vagrantfile
 - Copy the contents of my [vagrantfile](Vagrantfile) into yours, it should look just like the image below👇🏾